LukeyBoyy/MedusaGuard/README.md

 ## **API Commands**

 #### GVM
-Used in the OpenVAS module.
-List of API commands:
+List of API commands used in the OpenVAS module:
 ```python
 gmp.get_version()